Photographing

 right away.

-to choose from.
-Since you will probably be shooting in a
+equipment to choose from.
+Since you will probably be

-variety of situations I highly recommend you get a camera that
+shooting in a variety of situations I highly recommend you get

 Most of the photos on this site were taken with a Canon